BurdaMagazinOrg/theme-thunder-admin/README.md

   Thunder Admin's design in more areas than the current focus which is content authoring

+### Initializing Git Large File Storage (LFS)
+Git LFS is used for storing of images for regression testing.
+In order to provide new images in a pull request, LFS has to be installed on the system and initialized.

+Installation instructions for Git LFS are provided at [git-lfs.github.com](https://git-lfs.github.com/).
+After that initialization of LFS has to be done once: ``git lfs install``

 ## Development workflow

 run ``yarn install`` or ``npm install`` if you do not have yarn installed, but